Icelandic VAT on digital services

 - Broadcast TV and radio

-The Icelandic VAT registration threshold for e-services is ISK 2 million per annum.
+The Icelandic VAT registration threshold for digital services is ISK 2 million per annum.
 Providers can use the Value Added Tax on Electronic Services (VOES) simplified registration.
 This does not permit claiming an input VAT suffered.
 Applications should be prepared online with the Directorate of Internal Revenue.

 If the provider sells their services through an intermediary marketplace, then they are not required to account for the VAT.

-Providers of e-services are required to issue VAT compliant invoices.
+Providers of digital services are required to issue VAT compliant invoices.
 Returns, listing all transactions and VAT calculations, can be submitted on a quarterly basis.
 Returns must be submitted by the 20th of the month following the reporting quarter.

 VAT records must be kept for at least 5 years.